 You can also ask your doctor or dietitian for recommendations for other snack items that can help raise your blood sugar level when you need to.

 After you've taken a snack, wait 15 minutes and check your blood sugar level again.
 If it is still low, eat another snack, then wait 15 minutes and check it again.
 Repeat the process until your blood sugar level is in its normal target range.
-Following that, eat another small snack if your regular meal is more than an hour away.
+Following that, eat another small snack if your regular meal is more than an hour away, such as half a sandwich, 1 ounce of cheese with 4 to 6 crackers, or 1 tablespoon peanut butter with 4 to 6 crackers.

 You can ask your doctor to prescribe a glucagon rescue kit and then teach others how to use it.
 Glucagon is a natural hormone that rapidly causes the level of sugar in your blood to rise.
 If you are unconscious, someone injecting you with glucagon even before emergency help arrives can prevent further complications and help you recover.